akatsukinoyami/project-nora/README.md

 - Per-chat persona switching and allow/deny control
 - Typing indicator while generating a response

+> **Note:** Response quality depends heavily on the model you use.
+Small local models will stay in character but may feel generic; larger or instruction-tuned models produce much more expressive results.

 ### Requirements

 - Python 3.13 (3.14 breaks Pyrogram)